Mean-field dynamics of attractive resource interaction: From uniform to aggregated states: Dependence of the equilibrium on the set of constants.

 The expression $1 + c_i \sum\limits_{m \ne i} \frac{1}{c_m}$ reaches its maximum value when $c_i$ is maximal (condition (a)), and the sum $\sum\limits_{m \ne i} \frac{1}{c_m}$ is maximal.
 The latter condition holds when the values $c_m$ (for $m \ne i$) are as small as possible, provided that $c_m > \Lambda$ (condition (b)).
 Thus, conditions (a) and (b) are necessary and sufficient for maximizing $p_i^\infty$. \end{proof}

-\begin{proposition}[On minimizing a limiting coordinate] To minimize the limiting coordinate $p_j^\infty$ (given $p_j^\infty > 0$) for some fixed index $j$, it is necessary and sufficient that: \begin{description} \item[(a)] The parameter $c_j$ is minimal among all parameters $c_k$ (satisfying $c_j > \Lambda$). \item[(b)] The parameters $c_m$ for $m \ne j$ are as large as possible. \end{description} \end{proposition}
+\begin{proposition}[On minimizing a coordinate of the equilibrium] To minimize the coordinate $p_j^\infty$ (given $p_j^\infty > 0$) for some fixed index $j$, it is necessary and sufficient that: \begin{description} \item[(a)] The parameter $c_j$ is minimal among all parameters $c_k$ (satisfying $c_j > \Lambda$). \item[(b)] The parameters $c_m$ for $m \ne j$ are as large as possible. \end{description} \end{proposition}